Gioack/My_projects/README.md

 ********
 ```
 ## [Time_calculator](https://github.com/Gioack/My_projects/blob/main/Time_Calculator.py)
 It is able to add hours and minutes to a specific time.
 It also shows the number of days that passes from the starting time to the final time.
-If you specify the name of the starting name, it will return the name of the ending day too.
+If the name of the starting day is given, it returns the name of the final day too.
 #### Usage
 This is for sure the easiest one to use, Graphic User Interface makes everything simpler.
 You just have to run the code and write time as it is shown below.
 If you don't specify whether the time is AM or PM, it will consider AM.